 And being designed for electric guitarists, it wasn't just the sound that was the focus on the APX - every element was tweaked to be an easy switch on-stage, from the stylish finishes to the cutaway body and the slim, electric-guitar style neck.

-In any electro-acoustic, the pickup is at the heart of the sound.
+In any acoustic electric guitar, the pickup is at the heart of the sound.
 The first APX guitars were loaded with basic undersaddle piezo pickups and, over time, as new pickup technologies became available, APX has featured a variety of systems suited to different playing styles and tonal requirements, several of which are still available today.

 The latest generation